 Congo's most important export products are refined and unrefined copper, cobalt, gold, and other ores.
 The most important agricultural export product are cocoa beans.

 Congo's most important trading partner is China, with South Africa, and the UAE in a distant second and third place.
-China was the destination of 48% of DR Congo's exports in 2023, followed by Singapore and Hong Kong.
-China is also the most important supplier (22% of Congo's total imports in 2023).
+China was the destination of 58% of DR Congo's exports in 2024, followed by South Africa and Hong Kong.
+China is also the most important supplier (25% of Congo's total imports in 2024).

 The economy is mainly driven by mineral extraction including copper, cobalt, zinc, manganese, diamonds, and others.
 The manufacturing sector contributes about 18% to Congo's GDP (2023) and centres around consumption industries (processed food and beverages, cigarettes, cloth, leather, etc.) and supply industries (including spinning and weaving, chemicals, and machinery).

-Because DR Congo's most important exports enter the EU duty-free under the normal tariff regime, less than 1% of total EU imports from the country are imported using EBA preferences.
-The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, stood at 14% in 2023.
+Because DR Congo's most important exports enter the EU duty-free under the normal tariff regime, less than 1% of total EU imports from the country were imported using EBA preferences in 2024.
+The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, stood at 28%.

-Less than 1% of the Democratic Republic of Congo's exports to the EU market are eligible for EBA preferences.
+Less than 1% of the Democratic Republic of Congo's exports to the EU market were eligible for EBA preferences in 2024.

-The Democratic Republic of Congo currently has a very low preference utilisation rate of 12.4%.
+The Democratic Republic of Congo's preference utilisation rate in 2024.

 Access all info about EU-Democratic Republic of Congo relations on the International Partnerships website.